Protecting Your Denver Home During Monsoon Season

 Denver’s monsoon season is no joke.
 Although we’re generally considered to be a pretty dry state (snow notwithstanding), the late summer months make up for it by dumping a whole lot of water on top of us.
 In fact, just a week and a half ago, some 400 million gallons of water rained down on the Denver suburb of Highlands Ranch – incredible!

 So, what does this mean for you?
 Well, in addition to making sure that you don’t leave home without an umbrella, you should also be taking steps to protect your home against threats from a potential deluge.
 Monsoon season is nearly at its end, but it’s important that you follow these professional tips in case you haven’t already.
+You might also watch our video on Fall Prep Tips.

 Clean Your Gutters